 My husband and I decided to take a gap year at age 62 – more than forty years after we were supposed to take time out before starting real life.
 It was really my idea.
 I was driven by a desire to find clarity.

 Typically, you take a gap year right before university, or right after – before you enter the real world.
 It’s something we talked about when we met and fell in love.
 (I was a freshman; he was a sophomore in college).
 But somehow it never happened, primarily because of Sam’s career as a physician.
 For Sam (aka Samuel P. Harrington, M.D.), that meant medical school, training and then 31 years in private practice in Washington D.C.
 Meanwhile, I was working as a journalist and then an online pioneer – and raising our three children.
 In 2013 we jumped off the cliff to reinvent our lives.
-That’s Sam in the blue swim trunks.
+That’s Sam in the photo with the blue swim trunks.
 Our gap year(s) continue, in Brooklyn, NY and in Stonington, ME.
 We have six grandchildren.